mindspore-ai/docs/docs/probability/docs/source_en/using_the_uncertainty_toolbox.md

 The uncertainty evaluation toolbox is applicable to mainstream deep learning models, such as regression and classification.
 During inference, developers can use the toolbox to obtain any aleatoric uncertainty and epistemic uncertainty by training models and training datasets and specifying tasks and samples to be evaluated.
 Developers can understand models and datasets based on uncertainty information.

-This example will use the MNIST data set and the LeNet5 network model example for this experience.
+This example will use the MNIST dataset and the LeNet5 network model example for this experience.

 1. Data preparation.
 2. Define a deep learning network.